vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle." - Christian D. Larson
 "It's not whether you get knocked down; it's whether you get up." - Vince Lombardi "Don’t watch the clock; do what it does.
-Keep going." - Sam Levenson "If you want to lift yourself up, lift up someone else." - Booker T. Washington "Keep your face always toward the sunshine—and shadows will fall behind you." - Walt Whitman "Don’t count the days, make the days count." - Muhammad Ali "Hardships often prepare ordinary people for an extraordinary destiny." - C.S.
+Keep going." - Sam Levenson "Keep your face always toward the sunshine—and shadows will fall behind you." - Walt Whitman "Don’t count the days, make the days count." - Muhammad Ali "Hardships often prepare ordinary people for an extraordinary destiny." - C.S.
 Lewis